-Semester Commonly Offered: every three years (Fall 2016, Fall 2019, etc.)
+Semester Commonly Offered: every three years

 Course Description/Objectives: This course focuses on history and psychology.
 We will spend most of the course discussing the major movements within the science of psychology during the 19th through the 21st centuries but "psychology" has been with us since the beginning of humanity.
 As such, we will explore those earlier manifestations too.